SirGnip/ClipDashboard/notes.md

         - x replace
         - insert after selected (don't want to do "before selected" because then I could never insert anything at the end of the list.
 The combination of "after selected" and "store at head" lets me put stuff anywhere
         - x reorder
-        - variable substitution that can reference other buffers (by index? indexes can change easily.
+        - x variable substitution that can reference other buffers (by index? indexes can change easily.
 Some tagging mechanism by color? icon? assigned number? initial text?)

 # modification
 - what is input? output?